Force over Distance: Chapter 26

 The scientist’s hands were cold.

-Carefully, he followed his link with the other man down into the scientist’s mind, not attempting to pull him out, just—for the moment—being there.
-Experimentally, he set up some drag against the parts of the scientist’s mind that were still accessible to him.
+He followed his link with the other man down into the scientist’s mind, not attempting to pull him out, just—for the moment—being there.

 //You’re okay.// He projected as much reassurance as he could though their link. //Try to relax, genius.//

-Rush’s hands slowly began to unclench.
+Rush’s hands began to unclench.

 “You’re not totally gone,” Young murmured.
 “If you got yanked out through your firewall, I’m guessing you can get back in the same way.
 You just need to localize.”